anchorchat/anchor-ui/MIGRATION.md

 ## PopOver
 This component now uses the React v16 createPortal function.
 To make sure this works React v16 is needed.
 Read the above paragraph to see how.

+> *Note: to have your website's font in PopOver font-family style needs to be on html in `index.css`*

 ## IconMenu for Message
 If you are using an IconMenu on your Message Component you will have to pass a full IconMenu component instead of an array of MenuItems.
 ```jsx